King Khufu (2609 BC - 2584 BC)

 Most remarkable Works of King Khufu:

-It can be soo difficult to imagine such an immense structure; the fact that the whole of London's parliament and Saint Paul's Cathedral could be contained there comfortably may perhaps help you get an idea.
+It can be so difficult to imagine such an immense structure; the fact that the whole of London's parliament and Saint Paul's Cathedral could be contained there comfortably may perhaps help you get an idea.

-Napoleon Bonaparte, the passionate admirer of Egyptian antiquities, was so impressed by his visit to the plateau of Giza that (thanks to the help of his mathematicians) he was able to officially announce that in the three pyramids there was enough stone to build a three-meter high wall that surrounded the whole territory of France.
+Napoleon Bonaparte, the passionate admirer of Egyptian antiquities, was so impressed by his visit to the plateau of Giza that (thanks to the help of his mathematicians) he was able to officially announce that in the three pyramids, there was enough stone to build a three-meter high wall that surrounded the whole territory of France.

 In any case, whatever the reasons, the final result leaves no room for doubt.
 The sides of the pyramid of Cheops are oriented almost exactly to the north, while the pyramids that would later have been built, first by his son Chephren and then by his grandson Mycerinus, would have been aligned with each other and with respect to the elements of the complex of the Great Pyramid which is a must-see site during your trip to Egypt.

 Here, Cheops was to be buried for eternity in his Aswan red granite sarcophagus.
 However, some Egyptologists believe that all three rooms were part of the original plan; in particular, the "Queen's Chamber" would have served as a Serdab room, in which a statue of the late pharaoh was to serve as a substitute for his body.
 Five rooms were built above the "King's Chamber" to lighten the structure, an innovation that served to distribute the load of the pyramid that would otherwise have overloaded the ceiling of the burial chamber.
 Without worrying about how to understand the key terms of Egyptian history, we will see an Egyptologist guide, who will meet your expectations.